kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-1a.md

 You need a `-v` setting of 2 or numerically higher to get log messages about individual mailbox workspaces.

-This controller creates a mailbox workspace for each SyncTarget and puts an APIBinding to the edge API in each of those mailbox workspaces.
-For this simple scenario, you do not need to keep this controller running after it does those things (hence the `^C` above);
-normally it would run continuously.

 A mailbox workspace name is distinguished by `-mb-` separator.
 You can get a listing of those mailbox workspaces as follows.